 Peter J Scheunert was born in Germany but calls the small community of Rosswood in Northern BC, Canada which is close to Alaska his home.
 Peter began carving after his extensive travels in Greece and Italy.
 His early works of Venetian Masks illustrate this influence.
-After many years in the beautiful northern Canadian wilderness, Peters knowledge and artistic appreciation for the diverse beauty of red cedar, alder and spruce began to emerge.
-Peters most recent find has been the unique naturally fermented wood of dead-standing sugar maples, like himself a "settler" species in northern British Columbia.
-Each hand-carved piece follows the natural patterns of the woods grain making each creation distinctive to the organic origin of the tree.
+After many years in the beautiful northern Canadian wilderness, Peter's knowledge of and artistic appreciation for the diverse beauty of red cedar, alder and spruce began to emerge.
+Peter's most recent find is the unique naturally fermented wood of dead-standing sugar maples, like himself a "settler" species in northern British Columbia.
+Each hand-carved piece follows the natural patterns of the wood's grain, bringing out the organic process that results in unique patterns.
 Peter has deep respect for the natural resources that inspire his carving and uses only salvaged wood; no living trees are cut down.
-Each piece in his collection food safe using only organic vegetable oils, and doubles as a bowl and as a sculpture.
+Each piece in his collection is finished using organic vegetable oils, and doubles as a bowl and as a sculpture.

 Peter uses the following types of wood in his work:-

-Fermented maple is a most rare and miraculous material: it is the end result of a chain of natural events that are very vulnerable to chance.
+Naturally fermented maple is a rare and miraculous material: it is the end result of a chain of events highly vulnerable to chance.
 Sugar maples, the substrate for the fermented wood, were brought by settlers from eastern Canada to a small pocket of northern British Columbia, but although the conditions there were not quite right for harvesting sap, the trees remained and multiplied.
-The life of the wood begins with the death of the tree in spring, when it is full of sweet sap.
-A storm uproots the maple, but to ferment rather than rot, the tree must remain standing, supported by its smaller neighbours that have withstood the winds.
+The life of the wood begins with the death of a sugar maple in spring, when it is full of sweet sap.
+A storm uproots the tree, but to ferment rather than rot, it must remain standing, supported by its smaller neighbours that have withstood the winds.
 A fungus must find the tree, and together with the fermenting sap it produces the fine dark lines and colour variations that create unique dreamscapes in the wood.
-(During carving, a special drying/baking process kills the fungus and renders the bowls food-safe.)
+(During carving, a special drying/baking process kills the fungus.)
 Finally, the tree must be found in the wilderness and harvested when the fermentation is over but dry rot has not yet set in.
 This is where the work of nature ends and the experience and skill of the carver take over.

 Red alpine cedar